pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ### Programming Assignments

 For programming assignments, we will be constructing a distributed database system framework.
-Even though there are many well-organized programming assignments about the database system and the distributed system, but they are not strongly connected.
+Even though there are many well-organized programming assignments about the database system and the distributed system,  they are not strongly connected.
 The languages they use, C++ or Java, are not friendly to young people.
-Therefore, we use Golang to build the framework, which is more user friendly and also the primary language used in the TiDB ecosystem.
+Therefore, we use Golang to build the framework, which is more user-friendly and also the primary language used in the TiDB ecosystem.
 The idea of the project will be borrowed from course materials listed below:

 - [CMU Bustub](https://github.com/cmu-db/bustub)
 - [UCB moocbase](https://github.com/berkeley-cs186/fa19-moocbase)